TALE - Teaching and Learning Enhancement Center

+Academic Support.
 If you feel you need help to improve your academic performance in this course or any of your courses, please consider requesting a tutor through the University Learning Center.
-The Learning Center offers peer tutoring at no charge to Bloomsburg University students.
-The Learning Center office is located in Warren Student Services Center, Room 119 (NOTE: This is a new location as of Fall 2021).
+The Learning Center offers peer tutoring at no charge to [name of campus] students.
+The Learning Center office is located in [campus location].
 Information on scheduling tutoring and other services can be found on their website.

 Writing and Literacy Engagement Studio (WALES)

 Because BU's Writing and Literacy Engagement Studio (WALES) has more extended hours, students on any campus can schedule an appointment with WALES, though they should first seek support at their local campus.